theobald-software/theobald-software.github.io/_includes/_content/en/tables/extraction-settings.md

 {: .box-warning }
 **Warning!
 Duplicates in the target environment!** <br>
-The SAP standard modules for table extraction do not have pointers in the table fields and can cause duplicates in the target environment for larger tables.<br>.
+The SAP standard modules for table extraction do not have pointers in the table fields and can cause duplicates in the target environment for larger tables.<br>
 Use the function module from Theobald Software [Z_THEO_READ_TABLE](../sap-customizing).